Ken-J-S/Ken-J-S.github.io/_projects/contractive_project.md

 related_publications: false
 ---

-> **Goal**: Enabling contraction-preserving obstacle avoidance using a learned neural contractive dynamic system.
+> :dart: **Goal**: Enabling contraction-preserving obstacle avoidance using a learned neural contractive dynamic system.

 More will follow as soon as the paper is published